 Volunteer Before Your First Day of Law School

-Incoming students who are interested in volunteering this summer with one of Minnesota Justice Foundation’s partner agencies in the Twin Cities metro area and greater Minnesota are welcome to contact MJF staff attorney Susan Morrow at firstname.lastname@example.org for more information.
+Incoming students are welcome to participate in volunteer experiences during the summer before law school and MJF can help pair you with partner organizations in the Twin Cities metro area.
+Blended learning students located outside Minnesota can work with the MJF staff attorney on an individual basis to identify possible volunteer opportunities.
 Time commitments vary and include everything from one-time volunteer opportunities to a commitment of 4-8 hours per week or more.
 This is a great way to meet other law students and attorneys while serving the community and learning about local legal services providers.

-Examples of Past Volunteer Opportunities Include:
+Current Volunteer Opportunities Include:

-- and tenant hotline.
+- and answering questions on HOME Line’s tenant hotline.